ankitgyawali/reddit-analytics/README.md

 # reddit-analytics
-reddit-analytics analyzes popular posts from selected subreddits every 8 hours to product interesting visualizations.
+reddit-analytics analyzes popular posts from selected subreddits every 8 hours to product interesting data visualizations.
 Currently visualizations are limited to past 7 days.

 Technologies used for this project are:
 - Angular JS